Want a way to ruin a lovely plate of roast vegetables? Simply add a big, ugly door-stopper-sized slice of nut roast. Horrible. Or so I thought.

 1. In a large heavy bottomed pot or large saucepan, sweat the onions in 50g of unsalted butter and ½ tsp of salt, on a medium heat with the lid on.
 Put a filled kettle on to boil and start preparing and chopping the butternut squash and parsnip.

 2. Add the butternut squash and the parsnip to the softening onions, give it a stir and replace the lid.
 Turn the heat down from medium to a low heat and stir occasionally.

-3. Grease a loaf tin generously with butter, line with foil and grease the foil with more butter.
-Put to one side.
+3. Line a loaf tin with foil and grease the foil with butter and put to one side.
 Pour the boiling water from the kettle into another large saucepan and and bring to the boil.
 Fill a large bowl with cold water and ice cubes and put to one side.
-Remove 6 cabbage leaves from the savoy cabbage and drop them carefully into the boiling water and cook for 2 minutes.
+Remove 7 cabbage leaves from the savoy cabbage and drop them carefully into the boiling water and cook for 2 mins.
 Once cooked, remove with a slotted spoon and place straight into the ice cold water bath.
 Put to one side.

 4. Using a food processor, now is a good time to make the breadcrumbs by simply wizzing a couple of torn slices of brown bread in a blender.
 Put to one side.
 Preheat an oven to 180°C/160°C fan/ 350°F/gas mark 4

 5. Uncover the butternut squash and onion mixture and using a hand blender, blitz half the mixture straight in the pot.
 Give it a good mix and add the chopped mushrooms before stirring again and covering with the lid once more.